UB-Mannheim/PalMA/INSTALL.md

 `install_palma.sh install "/var/www/html" standard "https://www.your-institution.org/link-to-your-palma-site/" "palma-01" "our-institution/department2" "http://palma-01.your-institution.org"`

 **Warning:** This script was written in the context of upgrading our own machines and it might mess with your Debian package lists.
 As of now you would still have to configure the webserver yourself.
-Please read and use said script with care.
-If in doubt, install PalMA manually as described below.
+Please read and use said script with care. _We highly recommend to install PalMA manually as described below._

 In the following we will cover the points you'll need to set up a PalMA station:

 * Requirements
 * Required Debian packages
 * Webserver configuration
-  * Apache2
-  * Nginx-light
 * PalMA
 * Theming your installation
 * Adding new languages